visual-framework/vf-core/components/vf-show-more/README.md

 - `data-vf-js-show-more-button` The button to show more
 - `data-vf-js-show-more-button--less` The button to show less, optional

-Note: currently only one set of "show more" is supported per page

 ### An overview of the HTML strcuture

 A condensed example.